 Bake Lemon Bread

-Edited by Rafah Perlado, Anonymous, Lynn, Graeme and 2 others
+Edited by Rafah Perlado, Lynn, Graeme, Eng and 1 other

 Lemon bread has a citrus, tangy flavor that offers a twist to your typical loaf of bread.
 You can always serve it with your favorite drink during snack time.
 It is also great for tea parties.
 This recipe is delicious, even without any jams or spread added.
 The flavor stands out as it is.